OmegaStator/GSI-and-customROM-list/readme.md

 - VNDK/VNDKLite
 - Partition type (A-only or AB)
 - Processor arch (armeabi-v7a, arm64, arm64_binder, x86,x86_64)
-- Full VNDK compliant capabilities (if you have it, good news, you can install android versions that are higher than your stock one, if you don't, well you are locked with your stock android version)
+- Full VNDK compliant capabilities (if you have it, good news, you can install android versions that are higher than your stock one, if you don't, well you are locked down with your stock android version)
 It will also include the known custom ROMs with the following tags
 - [Universal] : Theses ROMs are universal to a specific chip
 - [Shared] : Theses ROMs are common between multiple devices